 To store chicken bone broth, you can either pour it into freezer-safe containers like these and freeze for 6 months or longer.

-Or, you can just store in the fridge if you are going to be using it sooner rather than later.
+Or, you can just store it in the fridge if you are going to be using it sooner rather than later.

 Why does the chicken bone broth need to cook in the crockpot for 24 hours?